 According to Bloomberg News Dell is in discussions to acquire Quest Software in a bid to strengthen its enterprise software services portfolio.
 Dell has been shopping, with five acquisitions announced so far this year, to add software, computer storage and networking gear to its lineup of PCs, which account for 52% of its sales.
 With PC sales flat and margins thin, Dell has been seeking to broaden its services portfolio and directly challenge HP which has suffered multiple missteps in recent months.
-Continue reading Dell-Quest deal will strengthen Dell enterprise services and force shakeout in desktop virtualization market

 Wanova has today announced general availability of Mirage 2.0, the newest release of its distributed desktop virtualization platform.
-Mirage 2.0 is a significant milestone for Wanova, extending the platform from a limited scalability solution to a true enterprise-class platform, just in time for when is expected to be a year of rapid growth for desktop virtualization.
+Mirage 2.0 is a significant milestone for Wanova, extending the platform from a limited scalability solution better suited to LAN-based deployments to a true enterprise class platform capable of supporting multiple remote branch offices without requiring a either high capacity WAN links or a WAN acceleration appliances.

 When considering a Virtual Desktop Design a good architect needs to ask “what is the best solution for this environment?”
 For many, once you’ve considered the needs of your users, it is a combination of desktop delivery models – some virtual, some physical.
 Ideally the user is unaware of which model is being delivered to them, they consume that service on an appropriate device, at an appropriate time.
 Ringcube perhaps first to market for this type of solution with their Workspace Virtualization Engine.